 I don’t doubt that “some” had good intentions of trying to capture that reality of a time in history but if we are writing from one side of history, we are not truly portraying a true sense of reality.
 If one has never been a slave, then one cannot truly understand or comprehend the intensity of what it means to live as a slave or being a direct descendant of a slave.
 Can you imagine a white director or writer telling a black man or woman, this is how slaves acted?
 Especially during early American film history, when the Black American voice was silenced and oppressed.

-Alex Haley put names and faces to the American Slaves when he told his true story in Roots, which made a huge impact and won one Golden Globe Award and another 16 wins and 35 nominations.
+Alex Haley, who won a Pulitzer Prize special award in 1977, put names and faces to the American Slaves when he told his true story in Roots which also won a Golden Globe Award for Best TV series – drama that same year.

 Same goes for the Wild West movies but with one added element, we didn’t even allow Native Americans Indians to act or portray their own roles in our films.
 And if we did, it was minute, with possibly one or two key members among hundreds of imitations.
 We either used other ethnic groups with similar characteristics or worse, we used white men and painted them brown.